 A Community Wildfire Protection Plan (CWPP) is a collaboratively developed plan that identifies wildland fire hazards, prioritizes way to reduce those hazards and recommends measures for homeowners and communities to reduce ignitability of structures.
-DFSC plans to spend 2011 and part of 2012 working with community members and agency partners to develop such a plan for Alameda County.
-See Planning Status for more detail.
+DFSC will be working with community members and agency partners during 2020 to update the approved 2015 Plan.

 There are two key reasons to develop a CWPP: